LoraKalt/webapp_2021_project/README.md

 ---

 ## Design Decisions and Assumptions - Final:
- - View partial snippets used for dynamic navigation (hide menu options when not logged in).
- - There is no ability to post multimedia yet, but we hope to have it implemented in the final project.
- - Users can view their own page at '/profile', they can view other user's pages at '/users/{username}'
- - Users can create their account and edit
+ - When not logged in, users can see other users posts and profiles, but can't comment, post, like or share.
  - Users are allowed to post as many comments they want on other user's posts.
  - In editing profile, changing your email will log you out and require you to log back in (as your session with old email has expired).

 ## Design Decisions - Final:

 ### Home page
 Visitors will see all the latest posts by users on the website however they will not be able to do any interaction such as post, comment, like, or share until they either log in or sign up.

 Logged in users will be able to see all the posts from other users that they follow (or not if they do not follow anyone) and are able to comment, like, and share on other user's posts as well as make their own post.